Parsa-Sedigh/neetcode-system-design-interview/pamphlet.md

 ## 6 - Design Google Drive
 ## 7 - Design Google Maps
 ## 8 - Design a Key-Value Store
+Key value store is one type of NOSQL DB.

+### Background
+Zookeeper and redis are considered a kv stores.

+But we wanna focus on doc dbs and kv stores(like dynamodb) and wide-column store(cassandra).

+Note: wide column stores are considered a type of key-value store

+### Functional requirements
+Ops we wanna support:
+- get(key)
+- put(key, value)
+- delete(key)

+### Non-Functional requirements
+- durable
+- do not need to fully support ACID
+- scalable(so we will need replication and sharding aka horizontal partitioning)

+Note: In sql DBs, isolation means if two transactions are happening at the same time, they will appear as if they happened in a particular order so we won't get conflicts with sql dbs, we can lock a row or ... .
+When a trn is running on a row, that row is gonna get locked and then once the trn is completed, then it's gonna get unlocked and then the next trn can run on that same row, so we won't get conflicts.
+But with nosql dbs we have conflicts.

+### High level design
+1. indexing data
+2. replication
+3. partitioning
+4. node failure: If a machine goes down, we have to have a strategy for recovering and how our system is gonna behave if this happens.
+5. concurrent writes: we mentioned that we don't have isolation with writes, therefore we're gonna end up with conflicts.
+So we have to have a way to resolve those conflicts and have our system be able to handle concurrent writes.

+We know SQL DBs use B trees or B+ trees and even some no sql dbs use these as well.

+Nosql dbs like cassandra and big table use LSM trees to optimize for quick writes but not necessarily quick reads.

+Q: Why we need replication?

+A: Because we can't just hit a single node because of having high traffic.
+When we consider replication, we should also think about
+CAP theorem and ... .

+Q: Why we need partitioning?

+A: Yeah, we handled the high load through replication, but we also need to handle large amount of data.
+We can't just store all of the data on a single machine, we need to split the data on multiple nodes.
+This is horizontal portioning.
+There's also the vertical portioning which is less powerful which is keeping all the data on a single machine and instead of splitting the rows(as we do in horizontal partitioning), we split the **columns** into multiple tables or whatever they call it in that nosql db.
+That makes queries faster and it's a bit easier than horizontal partitioning, but it's less powerful.

+The vertical scaling always has a limit but horizontal scaling can be done infinitely.

+### Design details
+#### How do we store and index the data?
+We use LSM tree(log-structured merge tree).
+Allows us to have quick writes.
+The biggest reason of having quick writes is writes are batched in memory with LSM trees.
+So the writes are not immediately written to disk, instead they go to memory into a sth called **memtable** and periodically as those writes are written to memory, eventually they're gonna get flushed to disk in what's called an **SSTable**.

+SStable(sorted strings table): In the kv store, when we store the data in sstable which is in disk, ideally we should be able to sort it based on the key because when we wanna read data, we wanna find it fast because we can do sth like a binary search.
+The sstable is sorted based on the keys.

+With cassandra, the recommended SSTable size is to keep it 100sMB like 200MB and we can create more ss-tables and by keeping them small, when we wanna find a key, we can see that the range of vals in a ss-table can't have that key(since it's sorted), so we can search it in another sstable.
+So reads can be a problem because in worst case, we have to search through all sstables.

+Another problem is if we initially write to memory and batch and flush that to disk, what happens if the system crashes?
+Then all the writes in memory that weren't flushed, will be lost.
+This problem is solved by taking every write and **also** writing it to a **transaction log**.

+Another problem is: we wanted to optimize the writes and we did.
+But what happens when we wanna update(another kind of write)?
+We have to first find(read) it, so it will be slow.
+To get around this in a LSM tree, we just create a new key-value for that update.
+So we don't overwrite the existing data, the old val is still stored in some ss-table somewhere.
+So for updates, just like writes, first we write to memory and then at some point, it will be flushed to disk, maybe to a new ss-table and therefore the old val remains in prev ss-tables.

+The same goes for deletes.
+If we wanna delete a key, we will **create** a new key-value for it and mark it for deletion.
+This new record is called tombstone record(deleting sth this way without really deleting it).
+So we still have the value that we wanna delete, somewhere in a ss-table.

+**Note: SStables are immutable, no data can be overwritten or deleted.**

+But making old vals remain in disk, will take up disk space.

+Note: There is cleanup done in background where sstables are merged and compacted where if we have duplicate vals, they will be removed.
+The deleted records are also removed.

+#### replication
+Replication provides us to scale and also more fault-tolerance.

+Note: if we could replicate across multiple countries and regions and zones, that would be even better in terms of fault-tolerance.

+When there is replication, we would have issues like consistency where one replica doesn't have the most up-to-date data that was written to another replica.

+To better understand this problem, we have CAP which tells us

 ## 9 - Design a Distributed Message Queue
 How they can be implemented?
 How can we scale them?